kumuluz/kumuluzee-fault-tolerance/README.md

 - __requestVolumeThreshold (config:  request-volume-threshold)__ - number of minimum executions within rolling window
 needed to trip the circuit.
 - __failureRatio (config: failure-ratio)__ - failure ratio that causes circuit to trip open.
-- __failOn__ - array of Throwable classes marking execution as failed (can only be set with annotation),
+- __failOn__ - array of Throwable classes marking execution as failed (can only be set with annotation).

 Some additional Hystrix specific properties are available using the KumuluzEE Config settings: